sofiakatzman/Cocktail-Finder/README.md

 ## Acknowledgement

-Thank you to //ENTERBLOGNAMEHERE// for their incredible blog from where the recipes and photographs used in this app are from.
+Thank you to "A COUPLE COOKS" for their incredible blog from where the recipes and photographs used in this app are from.
 Their contnt contributions have made this application possible.

 ## Support